Dealing with diabetes is tough enough. Keep to a simple diet which can help manage diabetes.

-- Fruits and vegetables
+Fruits and vegetables

-- How you eat matters, too
+How you eat matters, too

 Eat frequent, small, high-quality meals throughout the day.
 This will help you to consume fewer calories while maintaining a steady blood sugar level.
-Studies have shown that people who eat small, frequent meals are much more likely to have a healthy weight which lowers their risk of type 2 diabetes.
+People who eat small, frequent meals are much more likely to have a healthy weight which lowers their risk of type 2 diabetes.

-The human body needs sugars, but those found naturally in whole, natural foods.
+The human body needs sugars.
+But those found naturally in whole, natural foods.
 Our bodies are not designed to handle the huge amounts of sugar that come from sugar-filled foods and drinks.

-When you drink sugary beverages, you consume many more grams of sugar than you would even from eating pastries or candy.
+When you drink sugary beverages, you consume much more grams of sugar than you would even from eating pastries or candy.
 Replace sugary drinks and sodas with mineral water or, better yet, green tea – either hot or iced.
 Green tea has been shown to help stabilize blood sugar levels.

-- Highly processed carbohydrates
+Highly processed carbohydrates

 A healthy diet is not complicated.
 Eat whole, natural, low-fat foods, including lots of fruits and vegetables, and avoid sugar, trans fats and processed carbs whenever possible.
 It’s as simple as that.